peterjc/biopython_workshop/writing_sequence_files/README.rst

     $ python filter_wanted_id.py
     3 records selected out of 39031

-*Advanced Excerise*: Modify this to read the list of wanted identifiers from a plain text input file (one identifier per line).
+**Advanced Exerise**: Modify this to read the list of wanted identifiers from a plain text input file (one identifier per line).

 *Discussion*: What happens if a wanted identifier is not in the input file?